lod-io/Carina/README.md

 7. **Submit a Pull Request**: Go to the original repository and click "New Pull Request".
 Provide a clear description of your changes and why they should be merged.

 Thank you for your contributions!
 Together, we can make AI Architect even better.

+## Troubleshooting 🛠️

+### Common Issues and Solutions

+- **Module Not Found Error**

+  - Make sure you've activated the virtual environment
+  - Confirm all requirements are installed

+- **Backend Won't Start**

+  - Double-check your `.env` file
+  - Ensure your API key is correct and properly formatted

+- **Frontend Fails**
+  - Verify all npm dependencies are installed
+  - Check for any error messages in the terminal

+## Pro Tips 💡

+- Always keep your virtual environment activated when working on the project
+- If you close your terminal, reactivate the virtual environment
+- Don't share your API key publicly

 Happy Coding! 👩‍💻👨‍💻